shawramaland/JournalApp/README.md

 5/11/2023: Progressed further in refining the edit functionality.
 Now, selecting an entry to edit brings up a window pre-filled with the entry's existing content and title, streamlining the editing process.
 Furthermore, I implemented a search feature that allows for quick retrieval of entries through a search bar, enhancing navigation and accessibility.

+12/11/2023: Implemented export and import functions to enable users to extract entries from the application.
+While some issues persist, such as duplication when importing files and a similar problem with deletions (which has been resolved), there is still a need to address the import options.